NEWECX/vendor-sdk/doc/use-newecx-cli.md

 </table>

-2) report/errors.csv gives the reasons why the diamonds are not accepted
+2) report/errors.csv lists the errors for the rejected diamonds:

 <table>
 <tr>